Members of Depressed Anonymous Speak About Their Recovery From Depression

 It’s been nearly a year now.
 Life is starting to come together for me again, one day at a time by the grace of god and the fellowship of this program.
 From the very first time I walked through the doors of DA, I knew I was in the right place.
 Having been an active member of AA for so many years, I was already a firm believer in the 12 steps.
 I did what you people told me to do, even when I didn’t believe it would help.
 I attended meetings.
 I worked the steps with my sponsor.
 I used the DA phone list and talked to people about my pain and my day to day problems.
 I read Hugh’s book and followed the suggestions given in it.

-1) weekly (not just regular) attendance e at meetings.
+- Weekly (not just regular) attendance at meetings

-2) Also, a very important part in one’s recovery is the knowledge of and practice of the twelve steps and for those that need it, medication plus therapy as recommended by your doc tor.
-Good luck!
-And if just one other person reaches the point where I am then there is a hope that life can be different for you as well. –Julia
+- Also, a very important part in one’s recovery is the knowledge of and practice of the twelve steps and for those that need it, medication plus therapy as recommended by your doctor

 Like everyone else who had never done it before, I had no idea what to expect when I entered the room where a Depressed Anonymous meeting was about to be held.